top of page

 Today, the Kayapo and Xingu territories, home to dozens of indigenous tribes, are considered one of the largest indigenous rainforest reserves in the world.

 After 1989, AFV organized many more international tours of the Cacique Raoni : in 2000, 2001, 2010, 2011, 2019 and 2023.
-The last campaign took Raoni, Tapi Yawalapiti and Watatakalu Yawalapiti, his spiritual heirs, once again to Europe.
+The last campaign took Raoni, Tapi Yawalapiti and Watatakalu Yawalapiti, his spiritual heirs, to Europe once again.

 Since its inception, AFV has also carried out numerous medical assistance missions, contributed to the construction of new dwellings destroyed by forest fires, strengthened cultural, linguistic and territorial protection and financed countless ad-hoc relief operations.